 Handmade and Heartfelt

-Friends and family pitched in to help create Holly and Matthew’s vintage-inspired wedding in Devon’s rolling countryside Holly and Matthew’s unconventional engagement occurred during a health scare for Holly, which prompted Matthew to put forward the date he’d originally planned to pop the question.
+Holly and Matthew’s vintage-inspired wedding at The Oak Barn Holly and Matthew’s unconventional engagement occurred during a health scare for Holly, which prompted Matthew to put forward the date he’d originally planned to pop the question.

 “I was taken ill and transferred to intensive care with pneumonia and a blood clot on my lung, which meant I needed to be ventilated,” explains Holly.
 “Matthew had planned to propose on our six-year anniversary, but because of the severity of the situation, decided he wanted to propose sooner and bought a ring that morning.
 He asked me in the afternoon down on one knee by my bedside.
 I couldn’t speak because of the tubes but I could nod my head and write YES on a bit of paper!”